vipul2802/o365hq.com/content/blog/How to make and receive calls around the world with Microsoft Phone System.md

 Typing at a PC or making analog recordings doesn't meet expectations anymore.
 Microsoft is delivering voice with things like transcription and translation.
-So, when you missed the meeting and are trying to figure out if the boss talked about you, you can literally ask Office 365 if your name was mentioned and it'll search through the meeting file, coming back with the results you need.
-Instead of listening to the meeting recording for 75 minutes, you can spend 5 minutes doing a little search in Office 365.
+So, when you missed the meeting and are trying to figure out if the boss talked about you, you can literally ask Microsoft 365 if your name was mentioned and it'll search through the meeting file, coming back with the results you need.
+Instead of listening to the meeting recording for 75 minutes, you can spend 5 minutes doing a little search in Microsoft 365.
 Isn't it awesome?

 Now let's hop in and start by explaining how Phone System works.

 ### What is Phone System and what features does it provide?

-For better understanding of Office 365 Phone System, let's take a look at the elements of a traditional telephone system within an organization, or Private Branch Exchange (PBX).
+For better understanding of Microsoft 365 Phone System, let's take a look at the elements of a traditional telephone system within an organization, or Private Branch Exchange (PBX).